Dan-Q/monte-carlo-pi/README.md

 The ratio of the area inside a circle relative to the area outside a circle but inside the smallest square that encloses that circle is pi/4.
-Therefore, if we choose points at random within the square graph paper, we should expect four times as many of them to fall *within* the circle as fall *outside* it.
+Therefore, if we choose points at random within the square graph paper, we should expect pi/4 of them to fall *within* the circle as opposed to *outside* it.
 If we add *many* random points to the graph paper and keep a count of (a) how many we add and (b) for how many x<sup>2</sup> + y<sup>2</sup> is less than 1, we can divide the latter by the former and then multiply by 4 to get an approximate